t1/junit-5-structure-demo/README.md

 ```

 This is not so easy with the the other tests that are sometimes expected to fail (e.g. `whenParseSingle`).
-We chose an implementation using the `whenVerify` method (or the fluent builder) which we wanted to be generic!
+We chose an implementation using the `whenVerify` method (or the fluent builder) which we wanted to be generic.
 We could give up on that and inline it, but that would be sad.

-Alternatively we could add the verification to all overridden `verifyParseFirst` methods,
+Alternatively, we could add the verification to all overridden `verifyParseFirst` methods,
 but that would add duplication and it'd be easy to forget.
 What's worse, each new verification we wanted to add, we'd have to add to every `verify...` method;
 this just doesn't scale.